-Sarcomas: are cancerous tumours that develop in the bones.
+Sarcomas are cancerous tumors that develop in the bones.
 The tissues that support and link the body are where a sarcoma originates.
 Fat, muscles, nerves, tendons, joints, blood arteries, lymph vessels, cartilage, or bone can all become sarcomas.

 Leukemias: are cancers of the blood.
 Leukemia is a kind of blood cancer.
-When healthy blood cells begin to alter and expand uncontrolled, leukaemia develops.
-Acute lymphocytic leukaemia, chronic lymphocytic leukaemia, acute myeloid leukaemia, and chronic myeloid leukaemia are the four primary kinds of leukaemia.
+When healthy blood cells begin to alter and expand uncontrolled, leukemia develops.
+Acute lymphocytic leukemia, chronic lymphocytic leukemia, acute myeloid leukemia, and chronic myeloid leukemia are the four primary kinds of leukemia.

 Lymphoma: is a disease that affects the lymphatic system.
 Lymphoma is a malignancy of the lymphatic system that starts in the lymph nodes.
 The lymphatic system is a system of tubes and glands that assists in the fight against infection.
 Hodgkin lymphoma and non-Hodgkin lymphoma are the two most common forms of lymphomas.

-The circulation or lymphatic system may transmit cancer cells to different regions of the body when a malignant tumour grows.
-The cancer cells multiply and may form additional tumours as a result of this process.
-This is referred to to as metastasis.
+The circulation or lymphatic system may transmit cancer cells to different regions of the body when a malignant tumor grows.
+The cancer cells multiply and may form additional tumors as a result of this process.
+This is referred to as metastasis.